-Criteria Explanation of existing policies BLMK proposed alignment Ovarian Reserve Testing, use FSH BLMK CCG is proposing to align to NICE guidelines for this criteria i.e. the patient should have a follicle- stimulating hormone (FSH) of less than 8.9.
-Current policies vary on the number of cycles offered.
+Criteria Explanation of existing policies BLMK proposed alignment Ovarian Reserve Testing, use FSH There are very minor variations between existing policies in relation to the Ovarian Reserve Testing measure - follicle-stimulating hormone (FSH).
+In LCCG and MKCCG FSH is required to be less than 8.9 and in BCCG less than 9.0.
+BLMK CCG is proposing to align to NICE guidelines for this criteria i.e. the patient should have a folliclestimulating hormone (FSH) of less than 8.9.
+Maternal age and number of cycles: Current policies vary on the number of cycles offered.
 BCCG and MKCCG offer 1 full cycle but LCCG offer 3 cycles for women under the age of 40.
 BCCG do not offer any cycles to women aged 40-42 whereas LCCG and MKCCG offer 1 cycle to women aged 40-42.
 BLMK CCG is proposing to implement the number of cycles as per the outcome of this consultation.
 BLMK CCG is proposing to apply NICE guidelines in relation to age criteria for service users (e.g. patients up to the age of 42 will be eligible and the existing minimum age of 23 years stated in the existing BCCG and LCCG policies should be removed).